 Log to other consoles online

 The Console tool uses the syslog protocol, a widely supported and compatible means of logging information within a network or online.
-This means that the logging capabilities of AppStudio Player, and console-supporting apps, can be used to send messages to other syslog consoles such as Loggly.
+This means that you can use the logging capabilities of AppStudio Player and console-supporting apps to send messages to other syslog consoles such as Loggly.